-This article will show you how to set up a Google AdWords or AdWords Express account.
-We’ll also discuss the benefits and drawbacks of each platform.
+As well as showing you how to set up a Google Adwords and Adwords Express account, this article will also explore the benefits and drawbacks of the platform.

 How to set up an AdWords account